Stretch

 Where do I begin?

-The landscapes are gorgeous and massive, with deceptively varied locations such as an icy tundra, underground mine, desert, city (I guess) and bandit fortresses.
+The landscapes are gorgeous and massive, with surprisingly different locations such as an icy tundra, an underground mine, desert, city (I guess) and bandit fortresses.
 It makes the prequel look like a grain of sand, and even though the area is a little too ‘set out’ to feel truly alive, Pandora sure is a fun place to blow stuff up in.

-The combat is explosively engaging, and the guns are crazy as hell, though the flawed Fight For Your Life mechanic means you’ll often resort to brandishing a shotgun and crudely throwing yourself into a cluster of enemies no matter your class.
+The combat is explosively engaging, and the guns are crazy as hell, though the flawed Fight For Your Life mechanic means you’ll often resort to brandishing a shotgun and crudely throwing yourself into a cluster of enemies no matter what class you chose.

 Top 5 Worst Games Of 2012